mphoshabalala/Portfolio/README.md

 # My Portfolio

-This project is my portfolio that was created using ReactJS
+This project is my **previous** portfolio that was created using ReactJS

 ## Features